flab-yehyafarhat/Reading-Group/Privacy/README.md

 loss of regularized (unprojected) DP-SGD.
 To obtain these results, we directly analyze the hockey-stick divergence between coupled stochastic processes by relying on non-linear data processing inequalities.

+# Selective Pre-training for Private Fine-tuning

+Suppose we want to train text prediction models in email clients or word processors.
+The models must preserve the privacy of user data and adhere to a specific fixed size to meet memory and inference time requirements.
+We introduce a generic framework to solve this problem.
+Specifically, we are given a public dataset Dpub and a private dataset Dpriv corresponding to a downstream task T. How should we pre-train a fixed-size model M on Dpub and fine-tune it on Dpriv such that performance of M with respect to T is maximized and M satisfies differential privacy with respect to Dpriv?
+We show that pre-training on a subset of dataset Dpub that brings the public distribution closer to the private distribution is a crucial ingredient to maximize the transfer learning abilities of M after pre-training, especially in the regimes where model sizes are relatively small.
+Besides performance improvements, our framework also shows that with careful pre-training and private fine-tuning, smaller models can match the performance of much larger models, highlighting the promise of differentially private training as a tool for model compression and efficiency